nachomirsol/reduxcrud/README.md

 # REDUX CRUD

-React-Redux App that where you can add, update, list and delete product list
+React-Redux App that where you can add, update, list and delete product list.

 ## Technologies

-React, Redux to manage the global state of the app
+- React
+- Redux
+- Json Server
+- Axios

 ## How to use

-Clone the repo, then npm install and npm start.
+Clone the repo, npm install and npm start to use the app